-Some of what we talk about:
+Here's some of what we talked about:

-Rob’s vision for the future
+Jackie’s vision for the future